rapid7/insightconnect-plugins/plugins/cuckoo/help.md

 |----|----|--------|-----------|
 |vpns|[]vpn|True|VPN status array|

-This action is currently not supported by Cuckoo for Mac OS and will return a 500.
+This action is currently not supported by Cuckoo for MAC OS and will return a 500.

 #### List Machines